TobKed/blog/content/posts/2019_xx_xx_black.md

 #### Cons:
 * Requires python 3.6+.
-  _Older versions can be formatted but for working 3.6+ version is required._
+  _Older versions can be formatted but for working version 3.6+ is required._
 * Does not touch strings.
   _Long strings will never be broken._
 * Does not touch imports.
+* Sometimes it is PITA to configure with ISORT.
 * Still in beta.
-* Sometimes it is PITA to configure with ISORT.

 ### Using Black

 #### Install Black

-No explanation needed ;).
 To use it out of the box:
 ```bash
 pip install black
 black {source_file_or_directory}
 ```
-Do you want to format by using Python?
+Do you want to format Python by using Python?
 Uno problemo:
 ```python
 import black